sarvl/maluch/Docs/ISA.md

 The Instruction Pointer is automatically handled by HW, all other registers are NOT SAVED, therefore it is the job of programmer to ensure proper register saving via PUSH and PULL.
 The interrupt information is received by using `in` with appropriate device id.
 Device stops signaling interrupt when **it** decides that it is handled, usually that means reading from it via `in`.

-Generally IHR should end with IRET
+Generally IHR should end with IRET.

 #### IO device List